-All outdoor instructors are role models, and are there to ensure an enjoyable experience in the outdoors.
+All outdoor instructors are role models, and are there to ensure an enjoyable and safe experience in the outdoors, that is inclusive.

 GRIEVANCES

 If a freelance outdoor instructor has any concerns, problems or complaints they should feel able to raise these in a supportive environment with Mark Reid.